Call for Papers

 Cluster

 Sometimes material is best suited for digital.
-You are welcome to pitch a supplementary cluster to the editors of ASAP/Journal and ASAP/J as part of your proposal to the print journal.
+You are welcome to pitch a supplementary cluster to the editors of ASAP/Journal and ASAP/Review as part of your proposal to the print journal.
 This cluster may include video, image, audio, as well as text, and will be published at the same time as your print issue.
 Please see ‘Submit a cluster’ for guidelines or if in doubt please get in touch with Alexandra Kingston-Reese at editor [at] asapjournal.com if you have questions.

 Reviews